Dusty Hannahs

-Gerald Ellis "Dusty" Hannahs III (born September 2, 1993) is an American professional basketball player for the Santa Cruz Warriors of the NBA G League.
-He played college basketball for Texas Tech and Arkansas.
+Gerald Ellis "Dusty" Hannahs III (born September 2, 1993) is an American-Israeli professional basketball player for Hapoel Yossi Avrahami Eilat of the Liga Leumit.
+He played college basketball for Texas Tech and Arkansas, with whom in his senior season he led the Southeastern Conference with a 90.8% free throw percentage.

 Early life and high school

 Hannahs was born and raised in Little Rock, Arkansas and attended high school at Pulaski Academy.
-He was a three-time All-District selection and was named first team 4A All-State in his junior and senior seasons with the Bruins.
+He was a three-time All-District selection, and was named first team 4A All-State in his junior and senior seasons with the Bruins.
 He committed to Texas Tech University after his junior season after averaging 26.2 points per game and shooting 51 percent from three.
-In his senior season, Hannahs averaged 20 points per game and led PA to the 4A state championship game and scored 43 points in a loss to Clarksville High School.
+In his senior season, Hannahs averaged 20 points per game, and led PA to the 4A state championship game and scored 43 points in a loss to Clarksville High School.